How to Build a React Component Library from Scratch

 export { Button }

 Always use forwardRef.
 Library consumers frequently need to attach refs for positioning, focus management, and animation libraries.
 Omitting it is a common mistake that forces breaking changes later.
+The other patterns worth internalizing here are covered in our guide to React component best practices.

 Testing